 This was probably my mom's favourite of the night, a simple Grilled Sablefish.
 The fish itself was buttery and flaked easily, and most of the flavour came from the nice char on the skin.
 This was served with some cubes of taomago - some homemade egg omelet.
 The layered texture and the sweetness of the egg was echoed the textures and flavours of the sablefish - this was the first time I've actually enjoyed tamago.

 Here is a close up of the multi-layered Tamago.
 Although it's called a Japanese omelette, it's actually more of a crepe, with layers and layers of egg rolled onto itself.
-See a recipe here
+See a recipe here.

 This was my first time trying Unagi Kabayaki, where the fish is split down the middle and then deboned and gutted and then cut into uniform portions to be grilled.
 The sauce seemed more sweet than savoury, and the thin filets seemed overwhelmed by the sauce.
 And compared to the sablefish, the grilling of this dish was much weaker.